-- be prepared by a person independent of the supplier (an independent verifier).
-This means an auditor who is not part of the structure of the organisation, or a third party body contracted to provide the audit report16. - consider whether the systems used to compile the GoO and proof of supply information are likely to produce accurate and reliable information. - consider whether there are controls to protect the GoO and proof of supply information against material misstatements due to fraud or error. - consider the robustness of the data on which the GoO and proof of supply information was produced. - state whether the GoOs checked by the auditor have the required proof of supply to GB and a valid GoO cancellation certificate and provide details on this. - state whether anything has come to the attention of the person preparing the report to indicate that the relevant GoO and proof of supply information is not accurate - be prepared in accordance with the requirements of limited assurance engagements prescribed in ISAE 3000 (revised) or equivalent17. - 5.3 It is the suppliers' responsibility to appoint an auditor and to submit the audit report to Ofgem, along with spreadsheet of all GoOs presented using Ofgem's template. - 5.4 It is the auditor's responsibility to do the assurance, and complete the written report in accordance with ISAE 3000. - 5.5 It is the responsibility of both the supplier and auditor to understand the requirements and the information that needs to be verified. - 5.6 The supplier must send Ofgem an email with an official GoO request containing the pro forma GoO summary table from the GoO template and the declaration in Appendix 3.
-They should also provide the audit report and the GoO template spreadsheet.
-We will check for consistency between the email, spreadsheet and audit report overall. - 5.7 The report must meet the requirements specified and be submitted to Ofgem by the relevant deadline.
-The annual disclosure period is 1 April 31 March18.
-The official GoO request and annual audit report for that disclosure period should be submitted by the supplier to Ofgem's RECompliance@ofgem.gov.uk inbox by midday (12 noon) on 1 July.
-We prefer annual reports but understand some suppliers may want to have several reports submitted on their behalf during the year, eg quarterly. - 5.8 You should try to send the audit report in as far in advance of the deadline as possible to ensure the statutory deadlines are met.
-We will not consider any requests received after midday at (12 noon) on 1 July.
+- be prepared by an independent verifier.
+This means an auditor who is not part of the structure of the organisation, or a third party body contracted to provide the audit report. - consider whether the systems used to compile the GoO and proof of supply information are likely to produce accurate and reliable information. - consider whether there are controls to protect the GoO and proof of supply information against material misstatements due to fraud or error. - consider the robustness of the data on which the GoO and proof of supply information was produced. - state whether the GoOs checked by the auditor have the required proof of supply to GB and a valid GoO cancellation certificate and provide details on this. - state whether anything has come to the attention of the person preparing the report to indicate that the relevant GoO and proof of supply information is not accurate. - be prepared in accordance with the requirements of limited assurance engagements prescribed in ISAE 3000 (revised) or equivalent.

-16 It is possible for an internal audit function to compile all the information and write the report however the audit report must be signed off and the assurance must be provided by an independent auditor.
+&lt;sup>24 It is possible for an internal audit function to compile all the information and write the report however the audit report must be signed off and the assurance must be provided by an independent auditor.

-17 At the time of writing Ofgem is not aware of any equivalent standards.
+&lt;sup>25 At the time of writing Ofgem is not aware of any equivalent standards.
 Should the operator and their auditor wish to make use of one, they should contact Ofgem in advance for confirmation of its acceptability.